 NoSQL Databases: Emphasize BASE principles of basically available, soft state, and eventual consistency.
 As eventual consistency is acceptable, subsequent queries can occur before data partitions are all consistent which improves horizontal scaling.
 Tolerate some imprecision in query results.

 Vector Databases: Designed to handle large amounts of data and queries, excel at horizontal scaling.
 Fault tolerance is enabled to ensure high availability.
+A mapping of database types among main database properties: Source Based on the data type and prioritization, different database types are suitable for specific scenarios:

 SQL Databases: Appropriate for critical data and transactions.
 For example, applications in banking and healthcare that handle sensitive data and require transactional integrity.